Expert Solicitors in Manchester and London specialising in Purchasing the Freehold of a Flat or Apartment

 - New leases can be drawn up with improved restrictive covenants

-- Tenants have control of appointing a property management company of your choice in terms of maintenance, landscaping and cleaning of communal areas, and thus reduce the amount of service charge to be paid
+- Tenants have control of appointing a property management company of your choice in terms of maintenance, landscaping and cleaning of communal areas, and thus reduce the amount of service charges to be paid

 The Qualifying Criteria For Collective Enfranchisement